PicnicSupermarket/dbt-score/docs/create_rules.md

         return RuleViolation(message="Model lacks a description.")
 ```

-The name of the function is the name of the rule and the docstring of the method is
+The name of the function is the name of the rule and the docstring of the
-the description.
-Therefore, it is important to use a self-explanatory name for
+function is its description.
+Therefore, it is important to use a
-the method and document it well.
+self-explanatory name for the function and document it well.

 The severity of a rule can be set using the `severity` argument: